blibilb/autocropvideo/README.md

   -threshold THRESHOLD, -t THRESHOLD
                         threshold, between 1-20 is recommended, default 10 -amountframes AMOUNTFRAMES, -f AMOUNTFRAMES
-                        amount frames to analyze (frames picked at random, default amount of frames is 5) -deletetemp, -d       whether to delete temporary files used
+                        amount frames to analyze (picked at random, default 5) -deletetemp, -d       whether to delete temporary files used -handlecrop, -hc      if you want to handle crop instead of using ffmpeg, use this, this will print out width and height
 ```

 # Python usage